Overview

 Operation Logs

 For all operations performed, Aptible collects operation logs.
-These logs are retained only for active resources and can be viewed in the following ways:
+These logs are retained only for active resources.

 Activity Dashboard